 Vector the Crocodile (ベクター・ザ・クロコダイル) is a character from the Sonic the Hedgehog franchise of video games and related media.
 First introduced in the game Chaotix, Vector has become one of the more popular characters of the "second tier," fan demand being enough to reintroduce him in the game Sonic Heroes.

 While the other three musicians were quietly forgotten, Vector would be given a second chance at life, retooled from the sketches Naoto Ohshima had made of the band.
 Made slimmer (and slightly "hipper"), Vector became one of the more visually unique looking characters within Chaotix, the only Sonic the Hedgehog platformer to grace the ill-fated Sega 32X.
 Though his only appearance in the classic series, Vector became a memorable addition to the cast, and was resurrected once more in the 2004 game Sonic Heroes.
 Redesigned by Yuji Uekawa, Vector was given a stockier build to match up with the "Power" role designated to him in the gameplay.
+Originally listed as 16 in the Japanese manual of Chaotix, Vector went through the same type of age changes much of the cast has been forced through, being aged four years, similar to the aging process Amy Rose went through in Sonic Adventure.
 Though he had been previously established as a character, Takashi Iizuka, the Director of the game, felt it might be better to treat Vector and the rest of Team Chaotix as new characters, though nothing in the game (aside from Charmy Bee's confusion over Dr. Eggman's name) made the trio feel like they were created specifically for the game.